tldr-pages/tldr/pages/common/typeorm.md

 # typeorm

-> A JavaScript ORM that can run in Node.js, browsers, Cordova, Ionic, React Native, NativeScript, and Electron platforms.
+> A JavaScript ORM that can run on Node.js, browser, Cordova, Ionic, React Native, NativeScript, and Electron platforms.
 > More information: <https://typeorm.io/>.

-- Generate initial TypeORM project structure:
+- Generate a new initial TypeORM project structure:

 `typeorm init`